liuyuxiang512/CS420/README.md

 Based on pre-trained model (we use VGG19), we apply AdverTorch to attack our classifier and defense.

-For model part, please refer to my collaborator JiaYi's [repository](https://github.com/JiayiXuDaisy/Machine-Learning/tree/master/Prj/Module%20B).

-Here, we perform untargeted attack and construct defenses based on preprocessing.
+Particularly, we perform untargeted attack and construct defenses based on preprocessing.

 ## How to use
 ### Install PyTorch